claudioandre-br/packages/john-the-ripper/readme.md

 The highlights:

+- auto-selection of the best SIMD if user specifies `best` as the `<binary id>`;
-- ztex formats available;
+- prince mode available;
+- the stable John 1.9.0 Jumbo 1:
-- prince mode available.
+  - ztex formats available.

 The available binaries (their IDs are sse2, sse2-no-omp, ssse3, etc):